 Dog bites can happen anywhere.
 According to the American Humane Association, more than 4.5 million people in the United States suffer from dog bites.
 About half of the victims are children.
 Some of the dog owners could be held liable for the injuries the victims suffered.

 These attacks could cause severe and permanent damage, especially to a child.
 The injuries could include scarring and disfigurement, nerve damage and permanent disability.
 In the most serious cases, the attack could lead to serious bodily injury or even death.
 If you have been injured by a dog bite, contact a personal injury attorney after seeking medical care.

 Being attacked by a vicious dog can be a traumatic experience.
 You should not have to suffer because of the negligence of another.
 Contact an Atlanta dog bite attorney at Balams Law Group.
-Emanuel Balams will handle each case with the utmost important and make sure the rights of each client are represented.
+ReShea Balams will handle each case with the utmost important and make sure the rights of each client are represented.

 Balams Law Group represents clients throughout the Atlanta area, including Sandy Springs, Roswell, Johns Creek, College Park, Norcross, Duluth, Smyrna, Milton, Decatur, Brookhaven, Lawrenceville, Alpharetta, Dunwoody and other surrounding cities.
 Call (404) 445-2005 to schedule a free case evaluation.

 Although most dogs are not vicious, all can be capable of harm.
 Whether it is a small dog like a Chihuahua or a larger German shepherd, the animal could become dangerous.
 According to statistics from the Center for Disease Control, some of the most common breeds involved in human bite attacks are: